zulfi0/hid-usb-detect/README.md

 in android there are 2 power type AC and USB,

-**AC power**: This refers to when a device is powered or charged using an AC (Alternating Current) power source, typically from an electrical outlet.
+**AC powered**: This refers to when a device is powered or charged using an AC (Alternating Current) power source, typically from an electrical outlet.
 While the device might connect to the power source using a USB cable, the source of power itself is AC, which is then converted into DC (Direct Current) within the device to charge its battery.

 **USB Powered**: This refers to when a device, such as a smartphone or tablet, is powered or charged using a USB (Universal Serial Bus) connection.
 Most Android devices can be charged through a USB connection using a computer, a USB wall charger, or other compatible USB power sources.